-A small handful of companies are responsible for the majority of the greenhouse gas emissions causing global warming.
+There's no question that our planet is warming, but we CAN prevent a climate catastrophe.
+Only a small handful of companies are responsible for the majority of the greenhouse gas emissions causing global warming.
 In fact, just 90 fossil fuel companies account for almost two-thirds of carbon dioxide emissions since the beginning of the Industrial Revolution.

 © Roengrit Kongmuang / Greenpeace

 Climate deniers in President-elect Trump’s cabinet don’t want to acknowledge these facts, but it’s imperative that we stand together and demand change.